Seneca-ICTOER/software-testing/docs/F-QA/test-plan-4.md

   - Test Tools
     - a list of the testing tools that will be required
   - Test Type
-    - list of the various types of testing to be done (functional, compliance, security, regression, etc.) and a high-level description of how the tests will be performed.
+    - a list of the various types of testing to be done (functional, compliance, security, regression, etc.) and a high-level description of how the tests will be performed.
     - Eg. Functional testing using black box and white box test data
   - Test Data
-    - description of how the test data is to be created.
+    - a description of how the test data is to be created.
 It could be sample data from an existing database with dummy names used instead of real data.
 It could involve the creation of specific data for usit testing, _etc._
 - **Test Plan**
   - the people on the test team and their responsibilities,
-  - schedule listing the major parts of the testing, when they will start, end and the expected deliverables.
+  - a schedule listing the major parts of the testing, when they will start, end, and the expected deliverables.
 - **Environment**
   - a list and description of the hardware and software components needed for the testing,
   - any special training needed for the testing team.